Shop now open! Subscribe to receive £5 off delivery until 31 July 2025

 a short story

 My work is inspired by the natural beauty of the land and sea I have experienced in my time living on the coast in the East Neuk of Fife in Scotland and now in Herefordshire.
-I wheel throw my work and unapologetically make two contrasting styles of pots.
-Those representing my view of the Scottish surf are full of texture, colour and glissening glazes.
+I wheel throw my work and unapologetically make two contrasting styles of pots: land and sea.
+Those representing my view of the Scottish surf are full of texture, colour and glistening glazes.
 By contrast my pots that are rooted in Herefordshire use slips in a painterly fashion to evoke a sense of the land that is at the heart of rural life.
 Using throwing slip and coloured slips together with glazes applied in interesting layers, I look to capture the energy, flow and transitions in colour and texture that nature's palette offers us.

 Sustainability